anders-wiggers/visualization-of-school-data/data/fetch/README.md

     }
 }
 ```
+* **pivotTableExpand** <br>
-* pivotTalbeExpand option can be used to expand a pivot table item in the online excel sheet.
+The pivotTableExpand option can be used to expand a pivot table item in the online excel sheet.
 ```
 {
     "click": {